rrd108/vue-mess-detector/docs/eslint-comparison.md

 | Parsing | Uses vue-eslint-parser | Mainly regular expressions |
 | Rule Configurations | Multiple predefined configs (e.g., essential, recommended) | Rulesets can be applied or ignored |
 | Community | Large, established ESLint community | Newer, growing community |

+## Vue Mess Detector Extra Rules

+Almost all of the [rrd](./rules/rrd/index.md) and [security](./rules/security/index.md) rules are not present in `eslint-plugin-vue`.
+Many of them are opinionated and based on the experiences of the several vue developers.

 ## Target audience